 Fred blinked, and then he uttered two healing words: "Me, too."

-The five people referred to?
+The five people?
 Our grandchildren.
-(We could as easily have been referring to the five children we had between us.)
 If you need something to be afraid of, don't bother with breast cancer.
 Rather, be afraid that a child - any child: yours, mine, a friend's, a neighbor's, a stranger's - will be diagnosed with cancer tomorrow.

 A mammogram is a diagnostic test, no more worthy of drama than that moment when the dentist pulls your tongue forward during a cleaning to examine your mouth for cancer.
-If you want to over-dramatize the test and the disease, have yourself a big time, but leave me out of the conversation.
-I've got a Chihuahua to clean up after and a no-monsters-allowed-beyond-this-point life to live.
+If you want to over-dramatize it, leave me out of the conversation.
+I've got a Chihuahua to clean up after and a no-monsters-allowed-beyond-this-point life to enjoy.